-According to The Money Advice Service, as a parent, you can expect to pay an average of £242.00 per week if you choose to send your child (under two years old) to nursery full time.
+According to The Money Helper, as a parent, you can expect to pay an average of £242.00 per week if you choose to send your child (under two years old) to nursery full time.
 Choosing to opt for a part-time nursery place could cost you £127.00 per week.
 Not that you need to be told about basic maths here, but that could cost you over £12,500 a year!

 If you’re considering self-employment or you have just become self-employed, you can probably expect to cut this amount down, even if it’s only by a little.